The Raymond Trust

 The Raymond Fellows

-With the help of Gabriella Kiniry, now a Raymond Trustee, replacing William Gardner, the Norwalk Probate Court has agreed to a broader interpretation and use of the Trust, which has allowed us to offer $12,000 Raymond Fellowships to three Yale Divinity School students.
+The Raymond Trustees offer $12,000 preaching fellowships to several Yale Divinity School students each year.
 Raymond Fellows commit to a more rigorous study of preaching as a pastoral discipline.
-They offer to preach at churches needing pulpit supply — free of charge — throughout the academic year.
+Fellows then go out to preach at churches needing pulpit supply in Connecticut, free of charge throughout the academic year.

 M.Div ’23, Yale Divinity School